Open-Microfrontends/open-microfrontends.github.io/docs/descriptions.md

       - url: http://my-api.my-namespace:1234/api
         description: Test environment
 ```
-The target of the proxy can either be the *Microfrontend Server* or an external API.
+The target of the proxy can either be the *Microfrontend Server* (BFF) or an external API.

 ### BFF